 Step 1 Connect a potentiometer to the governor.
 Refer to wiring diagram in Chapter 6.
-Step 2 Make sure the engine is NOT running and the Remote Speed Pot is selected to set the target speed (SPEED SEL is OPEN).
+Step 2 Make sure the engine is NOT running and the Remote Speed Pot is selected to set the target speed (DIG IN A and B inputs are open).
 Step 3 Adjust the speed pot to the desired counterclockwise (CCW) position.
 Step 4 User Interface/ Universal PST: Enter a value of 69 into the Password parameter to enable the speed pot calibration.
 The LED will display C0 to indicate that calibration mode is active.
 Step 5 Adjust the speed pot to the desired clockwise (CW) position and back to the counterclockwise (CCW) position.
 Step 6 User Interface: Press the controller's ENTER key to record the calibration values.
 Remote speed pot calibration is complete.
-Universal PST: Enter a value of 69 into the Password parameter to record the calibration values.
+Olep 0 Universal PST: Enter a value of 69 into the Password parameter to record the calibration values.
 Remote speed pot calibration is complete.